Hyaluronic acid

 Origin and history

-Hyaluronic acid is a molecule naturally present in the body, particularly in the skin, joints, and connective tissues.
-Discovered at the beginning of the 20th century, it owes its name to the Greek word hyalos , meaning "glassy," due to its transparent appearance.
-Initially studied for its role in joint lubrication, it is now widely used in cosmetics and dietary supplements for its hydrating and protective properties.
+Hyaluronic acid is a molecule that occurs naturally in the body, particularly in the skin, joints, and connective tissues.
+Discovered in the early 20th century, it owes its name to the Greek word hyalos, meaning "glass-like," due to its transparent appearance.
+Initially studied for its role in joint lubrication, it is now widely used in cosmetics and dietary supplements for its moisturizing and protective properties.

 Properties and benefits of hyaluronic acid

-• Anti-aging : by retaining water in the tissues, it helps to smooth the appearance of fine lines and preserve the radiance of the complexion.
+• Anti-aging: by retaining water in the tissues, it helps smooth the appearance of fine lines and preserve the radiance of the complexion.

-• Joint comfort : present in synovial fluid, it contributes to the lubrication of joints and supports their mobility.
+• Joint comfort: Present in synovial fluid, it helps lubricate joints and supports their mobility.

-• Cellular protection : thanks to its “sponge” effect, it protects cells from dehydration and oxidative stress.
+• Cell protection: thanks to its "sponge" effect, it protects cells from drying out and oxidative stress.

-Traditionally associated with youth and well-being, hyaluronic acid has become a key ingredient in beauty care and joint comfort.
+Traditionally associated with youth and well-being, hyaluronic acid has become a key ingredient in beauty care and joint comfort products.